LastL2/node-launcher/README.md

 ========

 Charts to deploy THORNode stack and tools.
-It is recommended to use the make commands available in this repo to start the charts with predefined configuration for most environments.
+It is recommended to use the Makefile commands available in this repo to start the charts with predefined configuration for most environments.

 Once you have your THORNode up and running, please follow instructions [here](https://gitlab.com/thorchain/thornode) for the next steps.